papatakabookclub/A-to-Z-Challenge-2023/index.md

 [Home](https://papatakabookclub.github.io/)

 # A to Z Reading Challenge 2023
-The A to Z reading challenge is a year-long challenge where participants can pick multiple letters of the alphabet and read books whose titles begin with those letters.
-However, each book can only be counted for one chosen letter.
+The A to Z reading challenge is a year-long challenge where participants can pick a letter of the alphabet and read books whose titles begin with that letter.
+Each participant can pick multiple letters to complete the challenge but can only read one book per letter.
+If a letter is already taken by someone else, no points will be awarded for reading a book starting with that letter.
 Participants are encouraged to read as many books as they can and keep track of their progress by filling out a [Google Form](https://forms.gle/914RmFsjnP57x4LW8) after each book.
 Points are awarded based on the number of pages read, and a leaderboard is created and updated weekly.

 Examples: